June 24, 2021 Drury Plaza Hotel- 380 Mulholland Drive, St. Charles, MO 63303

 • Utilize lessons learned from the Oso Landslide to better understand landslide behavior and mitigate geohazard risk.

 Please contact John Puls (firstname.lastname@example.org) for more details.
-This workshop will be held at the Crown Plaza Springfield hotel in Springfield, IL.

 Professor of Civil and Environmental Engineering